 In Paris there are only two sites that really pop out on the Parisian Skyline, the Eiffel Tower and the Montparnasse Tower.
 Apart from those two, there are no other Skyscrapers in Paris, unless you count the ones at La Défense as well even though those are technically not on Paris grounds anymore.
 The reason for this is that within french culture skyscrapers are considered ugly and a perfect way to break the beautiful aesthetic the Parisian Skyline has.
 There’s even a law determining how high buildings can be at the maximum, this all to protect the aesthetic of their historic cities at least so I’ve been told.

 If you missed out on tickets to go to the top tier of the Eiffel Tower or didn’t feel like queuing for hours for a ticket, the Montparnasse Tower will give you exactly what you asked for but couldn’t get at the Eiffel Tower.
 In a 38 second elevator ride you’ll be 56 floors up with unbeatable Parisian Skyline views!
 The views do not only include the Eiffel tower but a complete 360° view of Paris as far as you can see.
 I, luckily, went on a not so cloudy day so I could indulge a lot of the Parisian Skyline.
 There are monitors everywhere which can explain which monument is exactly in sight where you are standing.
-The french are actually right, more skyscraper would break the aesthetic of the skyline.
+The french are actually right, more skyscrapers would break the aesthetic of the skyline.
 To confirm this I went up some really scary stairs, to me as I am slightly (kinda very) afraid of heights, to the 59th floor; the Rooftop Terrace.
 The higher you go the better the views get, really.
 For me it was just really scary as it was a pretty windy day and I’m a lightweight, flying down became a real risk in my mind (laugh further at my irrational rational fear here) even though everything up there is secured.
 So secured that on their website there is mention of a trampoline being up there, take it as you will.
 There is a bar at the terrace making having drinks in Paris a true memorable moment.
 Just remember that you have to go down those steps to get back to steady ground.
 If you’re not a drinker but more a foody, like me, there is a restaurant at the 56th level.
 I had lunch with a view once again!

-|Montparnasse Tower Practical information|
+|Montparnasse Tower Practical information

 Ticket Price: Adults €20,-, Students €15,-.

 There’s a really cool option to buy a day and night ticket which offers you two entrances (Great for sunset viewing!!) within 48 hours, price for adults €23,-, students €20,-.
+Find out more here.

 Cruise on the Seine

 One of the most romantic things you can do in Paris is a cruise on the Seine.
 If you really want to experience the romance you can book a private cruise but an organised multipeople cruise will do the trick as well.
 There’s something incredibly peaceful about cruising the Seine, even more so than walking along it, which is one of my favourite activities in Paris.
-I decided to book my cruise for the sunset but due to my shopping arrived just after the sun had set but it wasn’t completely dark yet even though the city of lights was already showing it’s magic.
+I decided to book my cruise for the sunset but due to my shopping arrived just after the sun had set but it wasn’t completely dark yet even though the City of Lights was already showing its magic.
 Are you still with me?
 I hope so.

 In just one magical hour you pass under 22 bridges and get narrated about 13 monuments that you pass on either side of the river.
 The great thing about the cruising company I went with is that they narrate the stories in English, French and German.
 The best story, which I will probably never forget is the one about the Pont Marie, one of the oldest bridges in Paris.
 Legend says that if you kiss or hug your loved one while under the bridge or if the one you love is not with you to make a wish it would bring good fortune lovewise.
 I tried looking up where the tradition comes from but so far it seems unverified and lot of people say the story was made up by the cruising companies (If you know where the story comes from, leave it in the comments or contact me personally as I’d love to know!).
 Whether true or false I did make a wish, you know better safe than sorry, no?